Skip to main content

 Key material

-The AES master key is a 16-byte random value generated by the ATECC608A TRNG at provisioning time.
-It is not derived from the PIN.
+The AES master key is a 16-byte random value generated by the ATECC608A TRNG at first boot, written to slot 8 of the chip, and then locked in by the data-zone lock.

 PropertyDetail

-SourceATECC608A hardware TRNG (random() command, mode 0x00 — updates seed before generating)
+SourceATECC608A hardware TRNG (random() command, mode 0x00 — refreshes the DRBG seed before output)

 Size16 bytes (128 bits)